 A You really don’t.
 You will never have to “login” on my site.
 I want it to be easy for my customers to buy my books.
 I’m funny that way.
 I automatically send you the product the instant your payment is received.
 If there’s any problem with auto-delivery — about 1 in 500 orders — I take care of you personally, fast.

 A There is no paper book.
-I sell electronic products only — web-based tutorials, PDFs — for instant delivery and easy updating.
+I sell electronic products only — web-based tutorials — for instant delivery, and many benefits regular e-books (eg Kindle) can’t offer, especially hassle-free lending and free new editions for life.
 Health care information changes fast!
-You get free access to the always-current “live” web version and downloadable extras (PDFs) for 6 months, plus a lifetime 75% discount on future editions.
-You keep the downloads, of course.
+You get free lifetime access to the always-current “live” web version.

 A Yes!
 Feel free to lend your tutorial: I do not impose silly lending limits like with most other ebooks.
 No complicated policies or rules, just the honour system!
 You buy it, you can share it.